This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 - SSProtect's filesystem driver reports the associated events to the :Foundation Client which filters activity to determine that an end-user is taking active steps to work with Managed Content

-- SSProtect blocks further read/ write access to the source file while it proceeds to engage in the subsequent steps to authenticate, authorize, and convert content to plaintext in a protected manner:
+- SSProtect blocks further read/ write access from/ to the source file while it proceeds to engage in the subsequent steps to authenticate, authorize, and convert content to plaintext in a protected manner:

 - SSProtect determines if the :Foundation Client is operating with an existing Login Session and if not, prompts for credentials

 - SSProtect checks the Policy associated with the Login Session's Account to determine how it must authenticate the request, prompting for fine-grained 2FA credentials when required

 - The :Foundation Client securely dispatches 2FA credentials to KODiAC to authenticate and authorize the requested transaction